Brenda Castillo: 2018

 Castillo played the 2018 Dominican Republic Superior Volleyball League from the National District, playing with Cristo Rey and winning the tournament's silver medal when her team lost 1–3 to Caribeñas VC.
 She won the Best Libero, Best Digger and Best Receiver awards.
 At the 2018 Central American and Caribbean Games, Castillo won with her team the gold medal and the Best Libero and Best Digger individual awards.
 In the inaugural Nations League her national team performed 3–12 ranking in the fourteenth place.
 Her team lost 2–3 in the final match of the Pan-American Cup, winning the silver medal.
 She was awarded the Best Libero, Best Digger and Best Receiver.
 Castillo played the World Championship in Japan, her team was 3–2 in the first round and 5–4 after the second round and finishing in ninth place when they could not qualify for the third round.

 2021

 Castillo won with her national team the Pan-American Cup and she was awarded Best Libero, Best Digger and Best Receiver.

 2024

 She competed in the Summer Olympics representing the Dominican Republic.

+2026

+Castillo helped her national team to win the gold medal at the 2026 Central American and Caribbean Games, the seventh consecutive for her home country.
+She was awarded tournament's Best Receiver, Best Digger and Best Libero.